hmc-cs111-spring2023/cs111-project-pitch-AdamrBeckwith/contract.md

 `_What will you do to make sure that you can give consistent and actionable feedback to other people in the class?_`

+I think being invested into 1 to 3 projects rather the new project each feedback would be ideal.
+That way I can look at the progress being made and already have the context to understand it.
+I think it would be fun to be involved in the design process aswell.
+Plus knowing a codebase makes it way easier to spot bugs and implemtation issues.

+In addition, I will focus on providing feedback to people with similar projects to mine (in terms of implementation).
+Like if someone else does scala external DSL it would be good for me (assuming im doing the same) to provide feedback on their projects.
+This means I have the sense of context and can look for places I messed up, and possibly see places for myself to improve during the feedback.

 ## Success

 `_At the end of the semester, what would you be proud to show or tell someone about your project?_`

+I would like to have a small gif of using the DSL.
+Just something clean and clear.
+If I have that, thats something I can show people and even without computer experience they would understand it.
+I will also likely add this to my personal github as a personal project I can work on into the future and put on resumes. (assuming what I make is good).

+In the end, Im not going to stress myself out with this project, as I have another one of a similar caliber and clinic all to focus on.
+But if I can maintain a clear goal and complete it while enjoying the process, even if it isn't extravagent, that would be something I would be proud to complete, and show others.

 ## Assessment

 `_Looking over your responses to the previous questions, what would you consider to be an "A-" for your project?
 What would you consider to be an "A"?_`

+And a for this project would be to go beyond the "Clear goal" and add more features then I initially intended.
+Alternatively, it could be polishing the resource to a higher standard.
+Such as pushing simple usability.

+I mean honestly I would love to just say that my A is completeing the project while maintaining a good work life balance.
+But thats just the Senior-itis talking